-It is important to involve stakeholders early in the project and ensure effective communication between team members to avoid these failures.
+To avoid these failures, it is important to involve stakeholders early in the project and ensure effective communication between team members.
 But what else should you pay attention to?
 What makes a software project successful?
 What are the top five reasons software projects fail?
 How to make the most of your tasks?

 All topics will be covered in this article.